alexolinux/ansible-oracle-java/README.md

 Role oracle-java
 =========

-This role installs oracle java JDK from tarball.
+This role installs oracle java JDK from the tarball.
-This proposal is an alternative to install Oracle java JDK (unlike default SO OpenJDK).
+This proposal is an alternative to install Oracle Java JDK (unlike the default SO OpenJDK)

 Requirements
 ------------